fMuchka/movieLibrary/README.md

 # movie-library

-Small project with search function in properties function.
+Small project with search-in specific property function.
 Wanted to add IMDB search, cannot find any good API for that.

 ## Project setup
 ```